 3. Is there long-term parking at O’Hare Airport?

 Yes!
 Going on a long business trip or vacation and need somewhere safe to store your car?
-Some offsite airport parking companies offer long term parking for that very reason.
+Some airport parking companies offer long term parking for that very reason.

 Check out these resources to learn more about long-term parking at O’Hare: